intbio/mm_hse_2023/workshops/Modeller/index.md

 ### Troubleshooting
 - Consult with the seminar protocol/recording
-- Ask questions in Slack
+- Ask questions in Telegram